Best Open Source WebRTC Media Servers 2024

 Accessing Kurento on GitHub

 Kurento’s full capabilities are readily accessible through its GitHub repository, which houses all the necessary resources and documentation needed for developers to get started.
 This accessibility not only makes it easy to deploy and customize Kurento but also contributes to continuous improvement through community involvement.
+Visit Kurento on GitHub >>

-Kurento’s ability to handle complex, interactive streaming applications sets it apart in the landscape of open source WebRTC media servers.
+Kurento’s ability to handle complex, interactive streaming applications sets it apart in the landscape of open-source WebRTC media servers.
 With its comprehensive media processing capabilities and flexible architecture, Kurento enables developers to push the boundaries of what's possible in real-time communication.
 Whether for video conferencing, live broadcasting, or creating interactive educational platforms, Kurento offers the tools necessary to innovate and excel in the digital communication space.

 3. Mediasoup: Powering the Modern Web with Node.js